trevinbrooks/pearlarr/README.md

 ### Advanced settings

+- `ignore_seadex_update_times`: If True, will not check against the update times in the cache to decide whether to search for a release.
+Defaults to False
 - `use_torrent_hash_to_filter`: Can either try and filter by release groups in Sonarr/Radarr (False), or by torrent hashes in the cache (True).
 Defaults to False.
 See a more detailed description above
 - `sleep_time`: To avoid hitting API rate limits, after each query SeaDexArr will wait a number